zhahui/kasisto-server-api/setup.md

  > [`/transactions`](./api-overview.md#transactions)

 The filters are mostly applied on the Kasisto side of things, but the key detail to keep in mind is that we send a `limit` as well as a `start_date`, and `end_date`.
+It should be noted that `limit` does not relate directly to the user's request, but instead relates to our internally set limit that we use to determine how much to grab from the Enterprise API for that implementation.
+The reason for this is that we need to grab more than expected so we have at least `X` transactions AFTER applying the user's desired filters.
 Something mentioned later in the document is that it may be more optimal for the Enterprise API to do that filtering of dates and limits on their side, rather than relying on bank services to do it.
 This way a single request can be made for the max number of transactions and that request can be cached, then re-used with different filters.
 You may also have to merge in the `account_id` for the transactions as well.

 ### Account Transfers